openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    .. image:: ../images/Omnipod_RLHistory1.png
      :alt: Re-establish RileyLink bluetooth connection

-RileyLink and Active Pod Settings
+RileyLink and active pod settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This screen will provide information, status and settings configuration information for both the currently configured RileyLink and the currently active Omnipod Eros pod.
 It will also allow you to `manually refresh the RileyLink Bluetooth connection <../Configuration/OmnipodEros.html#manually-re-establish-rileylink-bluetooth-communication>`_.